MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 - In the [root module][02], like `MyModule.psm1`
 - In a [nested module][03], like `MyDscResource.psm1`

-Whether you defined the class-based DSC Resource in the root module or a nested module, you must have a module manifest (`.psd1`) file and include the class-based DSC Resource in the [DscResourcesToExport][04] setting for DSC to recognize them.
-If the class-based DSC Resource isn't listed in the **DscResourcesToExport** setting for a module, the [Get-DscResource][05] cmdlet, [Import-DSCResource] dynamic keyword, and DSC itself when compiling a DSC Configuration all fail to recognize the class-based DSC Resource.
+Regardless where the DSC Resource is defined, the DSC Resource must be listed in the [DscResourcesToExport][04] property of a module manifest (`.psd1`) file.
+The [Get-DscResource][05] cmdlet, the [Import-DSCResource] dynamic keyword, and DSC itself, when compiling a DSC Configuration, will fail if the DSC Resource isn't listed a manifest.

 For more information on creating a module manifest, see [New-ModuleManifest][06].
 For more information on the settings of a module manifest, see [about_Module_Manifests][07].